Presidency of Nicolás Maduro: Suspension of referendum

-Reaction
+Domestic reaction

 Opposition leaders responded by calling on protests against the CNE's actions.
 The day after the government's announcement, several thousand Venezuelans marched through Caracas protesting against the suspension.
 Demonstrators were led by Lilian Tintori and Patricia Gutiérrez, wives of arrested opposition politicians.

 Experts described the suspension as "unconstitutional".
 Venezuelan constitutional law expert Jose Vicente Haro stated that the move by the Bolivarian government shows no respect for the constitution while the Washington Office on Latin America called the suspension "a setback for democracy".

-International reactions
+International reaction

-Reuters reported on August 4, 2016 that U.S. Secretary of State John Kerry had stated that "we encourage Venezuela to embrace the recall not in a delayed way that pushes it into next year, but to do this as a sign of respect for the constitution of the country and the needs of the people of the country."
+Reuters reported on August 4, 2016, that U.S. Secretary of State John Kerry had stated that "we encourage Venezuela to embrace the recall not in a delayed way that pushes it into next year, but to do this as a sign of respect for the constitution of the country and the needs of the people of the country."
 On August 11, 2016, 15 countries in the Organization of American States released a joint statement urging for the referendum to be held "without delay," to "contribute to the quick and effective resolution of the current political, economic and social difficulties in the country."

 Overthrow attempts

-On 3 May 2020 Venezuelan security forces prevented an attempt to overthrow Maduro by armed deserters from Venezuela’s security forces.
+On 3 May 2020 Venezuelan security forces prevented an attempt to overthrow Maduro by armed deserters from Venezuela's security forces.
 The attempt, named Operation Gideon, was organised by former United States Army Special Forces operator Jordan Goudreau and the men were trained in Colombia.
-Goudreau claimed the operation had involved 60 troops, including two former US special forces members.
-The Venezuelan government claimed the United States and its Drug Enforcement Administration (DEA) were responsible for the operation and had support from Colombia.
-Juan Guaidó denied involvement in the operation, however, Goudreau claimed that Guaidó and two political advisers had signed a contract with him for $213 million in October 2019.
+Goudreau said the operation had involved 60 troops, including two former US special forces members.
+The Venezuelan government stated that the United States and its Drug Enforcement Administration (DEA) were responsible for the operation and had support from Colombia.
+Juan Guaidó denied involvement in the operation, however, Goudreau said that Guaidó and two political advisers had signed a contract with him for $213 million in October 2019.